lias-laboratory/jerboa-rebuild/README.md

 ### LIAS repository manager

-**Note: this approach requires your computer is connected to the ISAE-ENSMA LAN network.**
+**Note: this approach requires the computer to be connected to the ISAE-ENSMA LAN network.**

 * Edit the _settings.xml_ file (located to Maven installation directory) and replace by this content